 Ignoring macro is like ignoring the seasons when trying to predict the weather.
 Any December day in New York City is likely to be a cold one.
 The "macro" backdrop dictates wearing a coat instead of shorts.
 The "stock specific" issues determine whether that coat should be a winter parka or a lighter jacket.
-It’s possible to decide incorrectly on the choice of coat, but regardless one is usually better off wearing a coat than shorts in December in New York City.
-Macro trends influence everything that happens in the markets, but the extent of its sway is probably a surprise to even those who embrace these trends.
+It’s possible to decide incorrectly on the choice of coat, but regardless, one is usually better off wearing a coat than shorts in December in New York City.
+Macro trends influence everything that happens in the markets, but the extent of their sway is probably a surprise to even those who embrace these trends.
 Investors who actively harness the powerful influence of macro and use it to their advantage can set themselves apart from the pack.
 Investors often have a difficult time explaining the performance of their stock picks.
 This is largely because they underestimate the influence that macroeconomic forces have on individual stocks.
 They search for a connection between returns and earnings or management strength, but the truth is that an overwhelming majority of stock performance is explained by forces that go beyond the income and cash flow statements.
-In fact, the data show that historically 71 percent of equity returns are explained by macro trends.
+In fact, the data show that historically 71% of equity returns are explained by macro trends.

-Global Macro is about making often highly leveraged bets across various investment classes from international stock and bond markets to currencies and commodities.
+Global macro is about making often highly leveraged bets across various investment classes from international stock and bond markets to currencies and commodities.
 Many decisions traders make using this strategy are fundamental and subjective.
 They study macroeconomic issues and events from various countries that may provide enough information for them to form judgments, reach investment conclusions, and place bets.
 They may also try to determine how an event in one corner of the world could affect markets elsewhere.

 In the United States, ETF issues geared to overseas and alternative investing have grown faster than any other sector.
-Many of these ETFs, particularly in the single-country fund area have existed for quite some time but languished with little trading volume during the 1990s as investors focused on the U.S. stock market boom.
+Many of these ETFs, particularly in the single-country fund area have existed for quite some time but languished with little trading volume during the 1990s as investors focused on the US stock market boom.
 Furthermore, many overseas ETFs are becoming more specialized in subsectors with diverse issues focused on value, small-cap, and dividend models.
 ETFs are a primary tool to build and implement global macro strategies for the trader and retail investor.